endbasic/endbasic/README.md

 You can peek into the `tests` subdirectory of this repository to see actual code samples.

+For now, the `examples` directory only contains sample code to show how to embed the EndBASIC interpreter into your own programs.

 ## Why EndBASIC?

 EndBASIC started as part of my desire to teach programming to my own kids.